Which destinations are more sustainable than others, and how have they achieved this?

 Offering an honourable provenance and a local supply chain that’s made up of local producers is, and always has been, the Greek way of doing things.

 In almost a ten year period, 95% of Uruguay’s electricity has been sourced from renewable energy – primarily wind and hydro – and it didn’t require any government funding.
 It has universal access to safe drinking water and proper sanitation, and roughly 65% of the wastewater collected by the national utility is treated.
 In 2015, the Government passed a law, establishing clear frameworks for the development of a tourism industry guided by the principles of sustainable tourism.

 And even some parts of the USA e.g. California

 The state of California is the leader in solar energy use in the US, and it takes recycling equally as seriously.
 San Francisco was the first city in the country to ban plastic bags, and throughout the state, locals are known for using recycled items in their art to inspire others to do the same.
 There’s also a push to establish the partnerships needed to meet the goals set for the future and empower the youth of the future.

 The future is what it is all about!

-Without looking to support sustainable destinations, it’s likely that any trip we get the opportunity to go on in the years to come will become pointless and detrimental.
-Current excess tourism to only a handful of top spots, or to places that don’t practice any form of ecotourism and sustainability, mean we are only exacerbating the already prevalent issue and keeping much-needed funds from supporting the destinations that are working on becoming sustainable.
+Without looking to support sustainable destinations, likely, any trip we get the opportunity to go on in the years to come will become pointless and detrimental.
+Current excess tourism to only a handful of top spots or to places that don’t practice any form of ecotourism and sustainability means we are only exacerbating the already prevalent issue and keeping much-needed funds from supporting the destinations that are working on becoming sustainable.
 The long-term loser is us, the human race, as there will be no destinations to travel to!

 So the next time you’re planning a trip, consider the future of the planet and all the people on it, by implementing the simple step we’ve discussed in this post and spend some time working out which sustainable destination is for you.